Analysis | Why the Lights Keep Going Out in South Africa

 5. What’s the utility doing to get back on track?

 It’s hired Boston Consulting Group to develop a long-term strategic plan and Lazard Ltd. to provide financial advisory services.
 Their feedback has yet to be made public.
 It’s also floated a proposal for the government to take over some of its debt.
-That’s not likely to go down well with the National Treasury, which is trying to stick to debt ceilings and preserve the country’s sole remaining investment-grade rating.
-The utility is also considering firing as many as 16,000 staff, an option that would meet with fierce resistance from labor unions.
+That’s not likely to go down well with the National Treasury, which is trying to stick to debt ceilings and preserve the country’s sole remaining investment-grade rating, and Ramaphosa has signaled that he doesn’t favor that option.
+The utility is also considering firing as many as 16,000 staff, a proposition that would meet with fierce resistance from labor unions, and selling assets, such as its home-loans business.

 6. What happens if it fails?